Iron: a Primer for the Vegan Female Athlete

 As a nutrition consultant, registered dietitian, and avid ultrarunner, I see this all the time with my friends and clients.
 Low iron levels can have a drastic effect on both your training and general health.

-But how much iron do plant-based athletes need, and how can you maintain appropriate levels?
+But when it comes to iron for vegans, how much do you need?
+And how can you maintain appropriate levels?

 Iron Deficiency and Women

-While iron might not be as hot a topic as protein or carbohydrates, it’s actually the most common nutrition deficiency in the world (including in the USA).
+While iron might not be as hot a topic as vegan protein or other vegan supplements, it’s actually the most common nutrition deficiency in the world (including in the USA).

 Only two percent of adult men are iron deficient, but it increases to 9-12 percent of Caucasian women and nearly 20% of black and Hispanic women.
 Even in the general, non-runner, non-vegan population, there are a lot of people who are iron deficient, and female athletes may be at an even higher risk.